 For the duration of the project, you will have access to a number of useful datasets (under East Lothian Council’s licence) and a short training tutorial, designed to get you started and show you how to view map information and undertake basic queries.

 Several different computer programs are available, which do not require prior map making skills, but will require some computer knowledge and understanding of geographic data.

-QGIS is also available, which unlocks the ability to generate leaflet maps, deep analysis, and comes with a host of geoprocessing tools to manage raster and vector files and much more.
-This software is preferred, as it is open source and kept up to date.
+Now that QGIS is also available and stable, this unlocks the ability to generate leaflet maps, deep analysis, and comes with a host of geoprocessing tools to manage raster and vector files and much more.
+This software is preferred, as it is open source and is kept up to date.